OTFS Without CP in Massive MIMO: Breaking Doppler Limitations with TR-MRC and Windowing: Numerical Results

 \section{Numerical Results}

 In this section, we confirm the efficacy of our proposed TR-MRC with RDC windowing technique for OTFS without CP in massive MIMO channels through simulations.
 We consider the Extended Vehicular A (EVA) channel model, \cite{lte2009evolved}, and the Doppler shift is generated using Jake's model.
-In our simulation setup, we use the carrier frequency $f_{\rm c}=5.9$~GHz, subcarrier spacing $\Delta f=15$~kHz, $M=128$, $N=64$, $Q=200$ unless otherwise stated, transmission bandwidth $B=330\Delta f=4.95$~MHz, and $5$ OTFS blocks per frame.
+In our simulation setup, we use the carrier frequency $f_{\rm c}=5.9$~GHz, subcarrier spacing $\Delta f=15$~kHz, $M=128$, $N=64$, $Q=200$ unless otherwise stated.
+Transmission bandwidth is $B=330\Delta f=4.95$~MHz, 16-QAM modulation is deployed and we consider $5$ OTFS blocks per frame.
 For the relative speed of $V$~km/h, the maximum Doppler shift can be obtained as $\upsilon_{\rm{max}}=f_{\rm c}\frac{V}{3.6C}$ where $C \approx 3\times 10^8$~m/s is the speed of light.
 We assume perfect knowledge of the delay-time channel responses at all the BS antennas in the middle of the delay dimension when $D=\frac{M}{2}$.

 In Fig.~\ref{fig:SINRxAntBessel}, we compare the SINR performance of OTFS as a function of the number of BS antennas for different maximum Doppler shifts with and without RDC windowing.
 Signal to noise ratio (SNR) at the input is $1$~dB.
 Based on our analytical results in Section~\ref{sec:TRinTD}, as the number of BS antennas grows large, TR-MRC can effectively average out the effect of ISI, IBI and time variations of the channel which is evident in Fig.~\ref{fig:SINRxAntBessel}.
 As the maximum Doppler shift increases, time variations of the channel within each OFDM symbol become more noticeable, and a residual Doppler effect remains after TR-MRC operation.
 As shown in Section~\ref{sec:TRinTD}, this effect can be corrected by utilizing our proposed RDC windowing technique.
 The efficacy of our proposed technique is confirmed by the results in Fig.~\ref{fig:SINRxAntBessel} when the maximum Doppler shift is $\upsilon_{\rm{max}} = 10.9$~kHz which corresponds to the velocity of $2000$~km/h at $f_{\rm c}=5.9$~GHz.
 It is worth noting that for $\upsilon_{\rm{max}} \leq 5.5$~kHz, corresponding to relative velocities up to $1000$~km/h, channel variations within each OFDM symbol is negligible.
 Consequently, the samples of the Bessel function in (\ref{eq:resultingexpectvalue}) take values close to $1$ and the RDC windowing brings a marginal amount of improvement.